MTHFR and Fibromyalgia: Is There a Connection | Methyl-Life®

 Addressing chronic pain such as fibromyalgia requires a multifaceted approach.
 While pharmaceutical drugs are most often used to manage pain, more recent modalities recognize the role of cognitive dysfunction in fibromyalgia.

-Self-management skills and cognitive behavioral approaches may be beneficial as a means of managing pain and associated disorders such as depression and anxiety.
+Self-management skills and cognitive behavioral approaches20 may be beneficial as a means of managing pain and associated disorders such as depression and anxiety.

 Supporting neurotransmitter production is also crucial.
-Studies have highlighted the importance of serotonin in the management of fibromyalgia and its benefits in modulating or alleviating the symptoms of pain, fatigue, and sleep disturbances.
+Studies have highlighted the importance of serotonin in the management of fibromyalgia21 and its benefits in modulating or alleviating the symptoms of pain, fatigue, and sleep disturbances.

 Improving serotonin naturally is best done through supplementation of methylfolate.
 This is especially recommended if the patient also has an MTHFR polymorphism that inhibits their metabolism of folic acid.
 Methylfolate is an active form of folate that can bypass the MTHFR mutation.
 It is already in its metabolized form, which means it can be readily absorbed and utilized in the body for many biochemical reactions.